-- Port infrastructure availability,
+- Port infrastructure availability

-- Airlift capabilities,
+- Airlift capabilities

-- Marketing of the home port as a destination unto itself, and
+- Marketing of the home port as a destination unto itself

-- Proximity of ports of call.
+- Proximity of ports of call and regulations

-It may be argued that Florida's dominance in the cruise industry is largely related to its strategic positioning at the gateway to the Caribbean and the Bahamas, which continue to represent by far the most appealing destination for cruise vacationers, with the Caribbean at 43 percent and the Bahamas at 25 percent, tied with Alaska and well ahead of the next destination on the list, Hawaii, at 15 percent, in a survey for which respondents could list multiple destinations.
-2
+It may be argued that Florida's dominance in the cruise industry is largely related to its strategic positioning at the gateway to the Caribbean and the Bahamas, which continue to represent by far the most appealing destination for cruise vacationers, with the Caribbean at 43 percent and the Bahamas at 25 percent, tied with Alaska and well ahead of the next destination on the list, Hawaii, at 15 percent, in a survey for which respondents could list multiple destinations.2

 That said, sufficient waterside and landside capacity has been essential to the state's growth as the leading player in the global cruise industry marketplace.
 It is imperative that sufficient waterside and landside capacity be in place to accommodate this activity.
-As cruise lines continue their trend toward building and deploying increasingly larger vessels, it is essential that facilities keep pace so that the general industry practice of positioning the newest and biggest cruise ships at Florida home ports is maintained.
+As cruise lines build and deploy larger vessels, it is essential that facilities keep pace so that the general industry practice of positioning the newest and biggest cruise ships at Florida home ports is maintained.

 The cruise industry presence in Florida is not limited to one or two ports; rather, home port operations span virtually the entire length of the state's Atlantic Coast, from Jacksonville to Port Canaveral to Palm Beach to Port Everglades to Miami, and include Tampa on the Gulf Coast, as well as the popular port of call of Key West.
 With the cruise industry trend of placing ships within a drive-to market, further port development of Florida's Gulf Coast may present new opportunities for additional growth.
-The Greater Tampa Bay region has 8 million consumers, and 30 million consumers within an 8 hour drive.
+The Greater Tampa Bay region has 8 million consumers, and 30 million consumers within an 8 hour drive, however Tampa's growth potential is limited due to the Tampa Bay Bridge.

 Although the contributions of the cruise industry to the state of Florida are tremendous and the millions of annual cruise passengers hosted by the state are highly significant, incredible growth opportunities still exist, as fewer than five percent of the U.S. population sails on a cruise each year.
-By further promoting cruising from Florida through existing visitor/tourism-promotion initiatives (which serve the further purpose of promoting cruise port cities as destinations unto themselves), among other means, the state will be in a better position to capitalize on this vast largely untapped market.
+By further promoting cruising from Florida through existing visitor/tourismpromotion initiatives (which serve the further purpose of promoting cruise port cities as destinations unto themselves), among other means, the state will be in a better position to capitalize on this vast largely untapped market.